Note: The links below will

 Today In Space History: On this date in 1974, the Soviet Union

-launched , an intended to bring samples of
+lunar lander intended to bring samples of moon

 rocks and soil back to Earth.
 A rough landing prevented the probe's return.